Intensive Care Unit (Adult) & High Dependency Unit

 The Agency for Clinical Innovation has more information on intensive care services.

 We also work closely with the other health teams from across The Prince of Wales Hospital and The Royal Hospital for Women.
+As a Teaching Hospital of the University of New South Wales, we provide education to Medical Students, and students from other professional groups such as Nursing and Allied Health, and you will see these clinicians being supported in delivering clinical care.

 We understand that visiting someone in intensive care unit can be very stressful; we are here to support you.
 If you would like to talk to someone please speak with the nurse who is caring for your relative/friend.
 If you need additional support, they can organise a meeting with our social worker or chaplaincy service.
 You can apply for parking permit while visiting someone in the ICU.
 The nurse will be able to assist you.